Appalachian Regional Commission

 Ohio Administrative Knowledge System (OAKS) Supplier/Vendor ID Number: To do business with the State of Ohio, each grantee is required to have an OAKS Supplier/Vendor ID and provide banking information to receive payment.
 (If your organization currently receives payments from the State or another state agency, it is likely you already have an OAKS Supplier/Vendor ID.)

-Strategic Rationale: Applicants will need to identify the problems and/or opportunities the project will address, explain the critical circumstances that compel the project to be funded, and describe how the project supports a regional strategy or plan.
+Strategic Rationale: Applicants must identify the problems and/or opportunities the project will address, explain the critical circumstances that compel the project to be funded, and describe how the project supports a regional strategy or plan.

-Counties Served Documentation: For each county claimed to be served by the project, applicants must upload a letter of support or email from community partners within each county served.
-For example: letters from County Commissioners, Mayors, non-profit leaders, school district administration, etc. At least one letter is required for submission.
+Counties Served Documentation: For each county the project proposes to serve, applicants must upload a letter or email of support from a community partner located in that county.
+For example: County Commissioners, Mayors, non-profit leaders, school district administration, etc. At least one letter of support is required for the pre-application to be considered complete.

 Performance Measures: All projects must have documented performance measures.
-Applicants should estimate their project’s measures in the project pre-application.
-If selected, these measures will be used to show progress in interim and closeout reports.
+Applicants will estimate their project’s measures in the project pre-application.
+If selected, these measures will be used to show progress in quarterly and closeout reports.
 Measures may be outputs or outcomes.
-Outputs are the direct products of project activities and are frequently measured in terms of the volume of work accomplished.
+Outputs are the direct products of project activities and are often measured by the volume of work accomplished.
 Outcomes are benefits or changes for individuals, communities, organizations, businesses, or other entities during or after the project’s grant period.
 They are the measurable results or impact.

 For detailed information about measuring performance for your project, visit ARC’s guide to project performance measures.

-Documentation of Federal/State/Local/Other Court Directive/Urgency of Need/Health and Safety: If you are legally compelled to complete your project, please attach documentation of the directive that compels you to do so (for example, Ohio EPA Findings & Orders).
-If no court directives are applicable attach the Urgency of Need/Health and Safety Statement explaining your project’s response to health and safety concerns.
-Either copies of court directives or the urgency of need/health and safety statement are required for application submission.
+Legal Requirements or Health & Safety Justification: If you are legally compelled to complete your project, please upload documentation of the directive that compels you to do so (for example, Ohio EPA Findings & Orders).
+If no court directives are applicable, upload the Health and Safety Justification explaining your project’s response to health and safety concerns.

 Resources